 Local History Articles

-County and surrounding areas.
+surrounding areas.
 Some of the articles are found below.
-Most articles contains numerous historical and present-day
+Most articles contain numerous historical and present-day photos.

 Local history articles by Paul Harden

 El Camino Real in the early 1600s to a